MimiKimball/Hello-World/README.md

 # Hello-World

-This is the hello-world from the GitHub guide.
+I'm changing the entire readme file here.

-Adding the last line of this readme.
+Notice that I deleted the other text and put this stuff here.